dwayne/elm-random-quote-machine/tutorial/step-01.md

 </footer>
 ```

-Feel free to change the URL and the name.
+Feel free to change the URL and the name to your liking.

 ## View the HTML in a browser

-You are free to use whatever method works for you.
+You're free to use whatever method works for you.

 But, here's what I usually do.